 Easy Low Carb Cauliflower Pizza with Asparagus and Zucchini

-If you’re looking for a low carb, keto-friendly pizza, this low carb Cauliflower Pizza Crust with Asparagus and Zucchini is easy and incredibly delicious!
-Crispy and healthy… and perfect!
+If you’re looking for a low-carb, keto-friendly pizza, this Cauliflower Pizza Crust with Asparagus and Zucchini is easy and incredibly delicious!
+Crispy, healthy, and perfect!

 While you can make this crust with fresh heads of cauliflower, as I did, you can also buy pre-riced cauliflower at your local market and save a step.
 Although, I love making it from heads of cauliflower!
-Also, if you haven’t made cauliflower pizza crust before, know that the “dough” will not resemble traditional pizza dough in consistency.
+Also, if you haven’t made cauliflower pizza crust before, know that the “dough” will not consistently resemble traditional pizza dough.
 But truthfully, it is equally delicious!

 How to Make Cauliflower Pizza Crust